-The retirement fund consists of government securities, corporate bonds, UITF and mutual funds with fair values totaling P186.2 million and P181.9 million, as of December 31, 2014 and 2013, respectively (see Note 21.2).
+The retirement fund consists of government securities, corporate bonds, UITF and mutual funds with fair values totaling P186.2 million as of December 31, 2014 (see Note 21.2).
 The retirement fund neither provides any guarantee or surety for any obligation of the Group.
 The retirement fund also has no investments in the Parent Company's shares of stock which are listed for trading at the PSE.